-Karen A. Erickson and David A. Koppenhaver. (in press).
+Karen A. Erickson and David A. Koppenhaver.
+(2019).
 Comprehensive Literacy for All: Teaching Students With Significant Disabilities to Read and Write.
-Baltimore, MD: Paul H. Brookes Publishing Co. $39.95.
+Baltimore, MD: Paul H. Brookes Publishing Co.

 Publisher's Summary: Grounded in the belief that all students can learn to read and write print, this book is a thorough yet practical guide for teaching students with significant disabilities.
 It explains how to provide comprehensive literacy instruction addressing these students' needs, whether they are emergent readers and writers or students acquiring conventional literacy skills.
 General and special educators, speech-language pathologists, and other professionals will find concise research synopses and theoretical frameworks, practical lesson formats, guidance on incorporating assessment and using assistive technology, and more.

 Amazon for $31.99 e-book or $37.94 paperback or direct from Brookes Publishing.